knbknb/find-emoji-dik/README.md

 <!-- markdownlint-disable MD046 -->
 # find-emoji-dik

-Simple Command-Line Script for Bash/Linux/Python.

-The Python script `emojis-mobydick.py` will fetch the most recent toot from bot-account [@mobydick@mastodon.art](https://social.vivaldi.net/@mobydick@botsin.space) and from other literature accounts.

-Then the script uses a Large Language Model (LLM) to translate sentence fragments from the novel "Moby Dick" (posted by above-mentioned bot) into Emojis, and postthat string of emojis as a new toot to the Mastodon Social Network via its REST API.
+### Repository Overview

+_find-emoji-dik_ is a Python project that fetches short text fragments from literature-themed Mastodon accounts, converts those fragments into emojis using an LLM API, and posts the emoji responses back to Mastodon.

 _Why?
 This funny little Python project served to refresh my Python skills.
 I'm learning  AI-supported coding and  interacting with LLM APIs.
 Learning by doing._

+This README explains the purpose and provides examples of expected output, requirements, and instructions for using a `.env` file for API credentials.

+### Technical Overview

+Simple Command-Line Script for Bash/Linux/Python.

+The main script is `emojis-mobydick.py`.
+The script will fetch the most recent toot from bot-account [@mobydick@mastodon.art](https://social.vivaldi.net/@mobydick@botsin.space) and from other literature accounts.

+Then the script uses a Large Language Model (LLM) to translate sentence fragments from the novel "Moby Dick" (posted by above-mentioned bot) into Emojis, and post that string of emojis as a new toot to the Mastodon Social Network via its REST API.

 ## Call and Expected Output